LSBUGPG/pickups-tutorial/README.md

 > [!CAUTION]
 > Using an `AudioSource` component for this kind of sound effect won't work as when the object is switched off, any sound effects that is playing are also stopped.

+The final pickup script should look something like this:

 ```cs
 using UnityEngine;